 - Areas of rolling contact fatigue (RCF)

-Our standards and compliance team provide URFDO’s with the relevant minimum action codes (MAC) to ensure the correct course of action is applied, dependant upon the type of defect identified.
+Our standards and compliance team provide URFDO’s with the relevant minimum action codes (MAC) to ensure the correct course of action is applied, dependent upon the type of defect identified.

 To discuss your rail requirements or for further information please contact our team at the Grangemouth office on +44 (1324) 625 231.